-The votes of the members of the state agency, board, commission, or department; or of the governing body, committee, subcommittee, board, department, or commission on an action taken in a meeting required by this section to be open to the public must be recorded in a journal kept for that purpose. . .
+The votes of the members of the state agency, board, commission, or department; or of the governing body, committee, subcommittee, board, department, or commission on an action taken in a meeting required by this section to be open to the public must be recorded in a journal or minutes. . .
 The vote of each member must be recorded on each appropriation of money, except for payments of judgments, claims, and amounts fixed by statute.

 In addition, subd.
-5 states, "[t]he journal must be open to the public during all normal business hours where records of the public body are kept."
+5 states, "[t]he journal or any minutes used to record votes of a meeting subject to this chapter must be open to the public during all normal business hours where records of the public body are kept."